dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This section contains histograms and keyed histograms accumulated on content processes.
 Histograms recorded on a content child process have different character than parent histograms.
 For instance, ``GC_MS`` will be much different in ``processes.content`` as it has to contend with web content, whereas the instance in ``payload.histograms`` has only to contend with browser JS.
 Also, some histograms may be absent if never recorded on a content child process (``EVENTLOOP_UI_ACTIVITY`` is parent-process-only).

-This format was adopted in Firefox 51 via bug 1218576.
+This format was adopted in Datalus 51 via bug 1218576.

 scalars and keyedScalars
 ~~~~~~~~~~~~~~~~~~~~~~~~